-Our recent article on online shopping and compulsive consumption took a deep dive into various trends and techniques that are changing the way we shop online: from bad habits that trap us in cycles of endless spending and post-splurge regret, to the digital marketing strategies used to push us into needless purchases.
+Our article on ‘online shopping and compulsive consumption’ took a deep dive into various trends and techniques that are changing the way we shop online: from bad habits that trap us in cycles of endless spending and post-splurge regret to the digital marketing strategies used to push us into needless purchases.

 With Black Friday, Cyber Monday, Boxing Day and New Year sales, plus the innumerable other excuses to spend this festive season, there are some sales tactics that are so prevalent and effective we thought they needed some further debunking.